jmelvnsn/audio-mixer/README.md

 Each channel has a reverb effect.

+Each channel has glitch mode.
+When active, the playback speed will randomize every 75ms.

 Try making the effect fully wet and setting the playback speed to 1/2x to get a classic ambient vibe.

 ![Mixer Screenshot](./src/images/mixer2.png)